Musicals101.com

 b.
 Nov.
 29, 1956 (Neubracke, Germany)

-A dynamic performer, Battle performed with the dance Theatre of Harlem before making his Broadway debut as the original Scarecrow in The Wiz (1975).
+Handsome and dynamic, Battle performed with the Dance Theatre of Harlem before making his Broadway debut as the original Scarecrow in The Wiz (1975).
 After appearing in Dancin (1978), he received his first Tony for Best Featured Actor in the Duke Ellington revue Sophisticated Lady (1981).
 Battle took home a second Tony for creating the role of Uncle Dipsy in The Tap Dance Kid (1984), and a third for playing John in Miss Saigon (1991).
-He has also appeared in the replacement casts of Ain't Misbehavin and the long-running revival of Chicago.
+He has also appeared in the replacement casts of Ain't Misbehavin and the long-running revival of Chicago, and served as co-director and choreographer of Off-Broadway's Evil Dead: The Musical (2006).

 Belmore, Bertha